humanitycodes/www/coursework/lessons/slides/multipage-websites.md

 <a href="staff/alice">Meet Alice</a>
 ```

 Subtle difference.
 When we're at `/` (our homepage), that link will work.
 When we're on the `/staff` page though, it'll send a visitor to `/staff/staff/alice` - a page that doesn't exist!
-When you're at `/staff/bob`, that link will send a visitor to `/staff/bob/staff/alice` - another non-existant page.
+When you're at `/staff/bob`, that link will send a visitor to `/staff/bob/staff/alice` - another non-existent page.
 Yuck.

 So stick with absolute links.
 Then no matter what page you're on, your links will _always_ work!